 The Foundation has supported various programs that helped children at risk achieve success in their lives by protecting, educating, and mentoring them.
-T. Boone Pickens believes the work being done by these organizations helped lay the critical groundwork for the leaders of tomorrow.
+Boone Pickens believed the work being done by these organizations helped lay the critical groundwork for the leaders of tomorrow.

 Big Brothers, Big Sisters Foundation